 This has been how we reverse the money for a very long time till we stumble upon how a recent issue was resolved and the money was reversed back to the bank account and the user was able to resend the money following the right steps to make the transfer to another account where he/she intend to in the first place.

-Here is how to get yours reversed back to your bank account:
+Method 1: Here is how to get your money reversed back to your bank account:

 Step 1: Do not use the airtime.